 FAQs About The Role of Hobbies and Interests in Supporting Sobriety

-Why are hobbies important for sobriety?
+Why are hobbies so important in sobriety?

 Hobbies provide structure, reduce stress, offer a sense of accomplishment, and create opportunities for social connection, all of which are crucial for maintaining sobriety.